 1913 18 October – Churchill again proposes a Naval Holiday

-1913 18 October – Berchtold (Austria) sends an ultimatum to Serbia demanding withdrawal of forces that crossed into Albania; Serbs withdrew
+1913 18 October – Berchtold (Austria) sent an ultimatum to Serbia demanding the withdrawal of forces that crossed into Albania; Serbs withdrew.

-1913 26 October – Kaiser meets Berchtold (Austrian Foreign Minister) in Vienna discussing possible Germanic-Slav (Serb) confrontation
+1913 26 October – Kaiser meets Berchtold (Austrian Foreign Minister) in Vienna to discuss possible Germanic-Slav (Serb) confrontation;

-1913 October – French Army adopts new field regulations calling for offensive
+1913 October – French Army adopts new field regulations calling for the offensive;

-1914 April, according to Tuchman, the Anglo-French military arrangements are completed even to point of details on billeting arrangements for British troops
+1914 April, according to Tuchman, the Anglo-French military arrangements are completed even to the point of details on billeting arrangements for British troops;

 1914 28 June – Assassination of Franz Ferdinand and his wife at Sarajevo by Gavrilo Prinzip.